 - during classroom activities (including class rotations, specialist and elective classes)

 - between classes and other breaks

+- in canteens

 - during recess and lunchtimes

 - before and after school

 - camps and excursions, or at special events conducted, organised or attended by the school (eg. class parties, elective subjects and work experience, cultural days, fetes, concerts, events at other schools, competitions or incursions).

-To reduce the risk of a student suffering from an anaphylactic reaction at Strathmerton Primary, we have put in place the following strategies:
+To reduce the risk of a student suffering from an anaphylactic reaction at Strathmerton Primary School, we have put in place the following strategies:

-- staff and students are regularly reminded to wash their hands after eating; - students are discouraged from sharing food - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - gloves must be worn when picking up papers or rubbish in the playground; - year groups will be informed of allergens that must be avoided in advance of class parties, events or birthdays - a general use EpiPen will be stored at the school office for ease of access. - Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.
+- staff and students are regularly reminded to wash their hands after eating; - students are discouraged from sharing food - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - gloves must be worn when picking up papers or rubbish in the playground; - year groups will be informed of allergens that must be avoided in advance of class parties, events or birthdays - a general use adrenaline autoinjector will be stored at the school canteen, office and in the yard duty bag for ease of access. - Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.